When you want to sell your jewellery, you need to consider the following:

-At POT OF GOLD we proud ourselves of the large number of people that sell to us their valuables simply out of word of mouth or recommendation from various quarters of the jewellery industry.
+We proud ourselves of the large number of people that sell to us their valuables simply out of word of mouth or recommendation from various quarters of the jewellery industry.

-So if you have an antique pocket watch, wrist watch, old gold jewellery, rings, antique or modern jewellery, do not hesitate to contact us for an appointment.
+So if you have an antique pocket watch, wrist watch, old jewellery, rings, antique or modern jewellery, do not hesitate to contact us for an appointment.
 Without any obligation whatsoever to you, we will be privileged to assess the value of your valuables in the secondary market and make a cash offer to you in a friendly atmosphere of style, discretion, elegance and professionalism.

 Should you require more information in terms of selling jewellery please do not hesitate to contact us and we will gladly be of assistance

-Q: I paid R12 000 for my ring.
-I should expect to get R12 000 , right?
+Q: I paid R22 000 for my ring.
+I should expect to get R22 000 , right?

 Q: There is a stamp on my ring indicating 18K.
 Is this reliable?

 A: No unfortunately not always.
-Although most countries require manufacturers to stamp the gold content of their jewelry, very few countries enforce these laws or require an independent third party to evaluate the item.
+Although most countries require manufacturers to stamp the jewellery content of their jewelry, very few countries enforce these laws or require an independent third party to evaluate the item.
 The stamp on your jewelry may be correct, but it is quite common to receive jewelry that is fraudulently stamped.
 Our trained professionals will test each piece before the deal is concluded.

 Q: What testing methods are used to determine purity?